-MAR - 3156 INTERNATIONAL MARKETING (3 credits)
+MAR - 3156 International Marketing (3 credits)

-This course provides the background required by international marketing managers to a) understand and appreciate differing political, legal, economical and cultural environments and, b) analyze and incorporate this knowledge into the preparation and implementation of marketing plans focused on satisfying the needs of consumers internationally.
+This course provides the background required by international marketing managers to a) understand and appreciate differing political, legal, economical, and cultural environments and, b) analyze and incorporate this knowledge into the preparation and implementation of marketing plans focused on satisfying the needs of consumers internationally.
 Special emphasis will be given to the special challenges and constraints of the international environment.
 (3 hrs.
 Lect.)
+Prerequisite: MAR 1011

-MAR - 3334 SALES, ADVERTISING AND PROMOTIONS (3 credits)
+MAR - 3334 Sales, Advertising and Promotions (3 credits)

 This course provides the student the knowledge and skills necessary to develop and implement successful marketing programs through the use of integrated marketing plans that first establishes the foundational basis and then builds using advertising, promotional and integration tools.
 (3 hr.
 Lect.)
+Prerequisite: MAR 1011

-MAR - 3503 CONSUMER BEHAVIOR (3 credits)
+MAR - 3503 Consumer Behavior (3 credits)

-A study of the external and internal factors underlying consumer buyer behavior, including pre-and-post purchase attitudes and behavior patterns, information processing relating to the functional areas of marketing and the buyer's decision-making process.
+A study of the external and internal factors underlying consumer buyer behavior, including preand-post purchase attitudes and behavior patterns, information processing relating to the functional areas of marketing and the buyer's decision-making process.
 The course emphasizes on how these behaviors are influenced by principles of learning, motivation, personality, perception, and group influence, and relating such understanding to issues in product design/development, positioning, pricing, promotions, advertising, segmentation, and distribution channels to the development of marketing strategies to encourage a positive consumer response.
-Pre-reg.
-MAR 1011 - Principles of Marketing (3 hrs.
+(3 hrs.
 Lect.)
+Prerequisite: MAR 1011

-MAR - 3700 DIGITAL MARKETING (3 credits)
+MAR - 3700 Digital Marketing (3 credits)

 This is an introductory course in electronic marketing that explores how the internet has revolutionized the buying and selling of goods and services in the marketplace, and explores the various components of this channel including social, mobile, email, and search engine marketing to understand how to implement an effective digital marketing strategy.
-Topics cover B2B and B2C electronic commerce, internet user characteristics, net product, and distribution, relationship marketing through online strategies, and the legal and ethical challenges of e-marketing.
+Topics cover B2B and B2C electronic commerce, internet user characteristics, net product, and distribution, relationship marketing through online strategies, and the legal and ethical challenges of emarketing.
 Also, students will learn how to develop advertising and communications strategies that blend traditional marketing concepts with marketing in a digital age to maximize brand awareness and sales generation.
 Pre-req.
 MAR 1011 - Principles of Marketing (3 hrs.
 Lect.)